BOOK WITH CONFIDENCE

 The key facts:

-Our 2021 ski instructor training courses in Treble Cone/Wanaka, New Zealand are available to book and we have every hope that they’ll operate as normal.
-Currently (Sept 2020), it’s not possible for travellers to enter New Zealand but a lot is likely to change in the eight months between now and the courses starting in July 2021; new testing capabilities are likely to enable travel to return to normality and the hoped-for vaccine may well be available by then.
-Places are limited and after all the constraints on fun in 2020 we’re expecting the course to fill up fast.
+Our 2021 ski instructor training courses in Treble Cone (Wanaka), New Zealand are available to book and we have hopes that they’ll operate as normal.
+Currently, it’s not possible for travellers to enter New Zealand but this could change between now and the courses starting in early July 2021; new testing capabilities are likely to enable travel to return to normality and the successful vaccine roll-out may enable travel to NZ.
+Places are limited and after all the constraints on fun in the last 12 months we’re expecting the course to fill up fast.
 You can secure your place with a booking deposit and will receive a full refund in the event the course can’t go ahead.

 There are several scenarios which might lead to your course being cancelled due to Covid disruption.
 Here’s how we’d handle them: